syncfusion-content/install-docs/Common/Frequently-Asked-Questions/How-to-overcome-Sample-Browser-Access-Denied-error.md

 title: How-to-overcome-Sample-Browser-Access-Denied-error
 description: how to overcome sample browser access denied error for non-admin user?
 platform: js
-control: Control Name undefined
+control: Essential Studio
 documentation: ug
 ---

-### How to overcome Sample Browser Access Denied error for Non-Admin User?
+## How to overcome Sample Browser Access Denied error for Non-Admin User?

 When an Administrator installs Essential Studio setup in a machine, a non-admin user cannot run the Sample Browser from the Dashboard, as this action tries to access the Admin folder where the samples are installed.
 The following message box is displayed.